neuralnetworth/aria/README.md

 You may edit the default config for your device or use case (change model, specify devices, etc...)\
 If you have the resources, strongly recommended to use bigger model and/or bigger quant method.

+### Default Model
+Aria now uses **Qwen2.5-14B-Instruct-1M-abliterated** (Q6_K quantization) by default:
+- Model size: ~12.2 GB
+- Recommended VRAM: 16GB+ (works well on RTX 4080 Super)
+- Downloads automatically on first run to HuggingFace cache
+- Abliterated version (uncensored) for unrestricted responses

+### Windows Users with WSL
+If you're developing with WSL but running Aria on Windows:
+1. Edit code in WSL using your preferred tools
+2. Run Aria directly on Windows for best GPU performance
+3. Use Windows terminal: `uv run python main.py`
+4. Flash-attn builds properly on native Windows with CUDA

 ### Non server/client mode:

 ```